RameshDM86/introduction-to-git-ii-3.2-Ramesh/README.md

 ## Update the Readme file to contain least 15 github commands and what are the usage of them? ##

  * Initialize a New Git Repository:
-         ` git init ` &nbsp;  This command initializes a new Git repository in the current directory.
+         ` git init ` &nbsp; &nbsp; This command initializes a new Git repository in the current directory.

  * Check Status of Your Repository:
-           ` git status`   &nbsp; It shows the status of changes in your repository, including untracked, modified, and staged files.
+           ` git status`   &nbsp; &nbsp; It shows the status of changes in your repository, including untracked, modified, and staged files.

  * Add Changes to Staging Area:
-       `git add <file_name> ` &nbsp; Add changes from your working directory to the staging area to prepare for a commit.
+       `git add <file_name> ` &nbsp; &nbsp; Add changes from your working directory to the staging area to prepare for a commit.

 *  Commit Changes:
-      ` git commit -m "Your commit message" ` &nbsp; Create a new commit with changes from the staging area along with a descriptive message.
+      ` git commit -m "Your commit message" ` &nbsp; &nbsp; Create a new commit with changes from the staging area along with a descriptive message.

 * Pull Changes from a Remote Repository:
-      ` git pull ` &nbsp; Fetch and merge changes from a remote repository into your local branch.
+      ` git pull ` &nbsp; &nbsp; Fetch and merge changes from a remote repository into your local branch.

 * Push Changes to a Remote Repository:
-      ` git push `  &nbsp;  Push your local commits to a remote repository.
+      ` git push `  &nbsp; &nbsp;  Push your local commits to a remote repository.

 * Create a New Branch:
-      ` git branch <branch_name> ` &nbsp; Create a new branch with the specified name.
+      ` git branch <branch_name> ` &nbsp;&nbsp; Create a new branch with the specified name.

 * Switch to a Branch:
       `git checkout <branch_name> ` &nbsp;&nbsp; Switch to an existing branch.